OpenEvalProject/evals/manuscripts/elife-39821/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/39821/elife-39821-fig7-v1.jpg)

-**Figure 7.:** tim-tiny intron promotes oscillations of TIM levels.The model depicts how retention of the tim-tiny intron, which is increased upon downregulation of prp4, regulates TIM cycling.
+**Figure 7.:** The model depicts how retention of the tim-tiny intron, which is increased upon downregulation of prp4, regulates TIM cycling.
 Both the circadian clock (A) and temperature cycles (B) regulate retention of the tim-tiny intron.
 (A) Increased retention of tim-tiny during the subjective day (light gray) in dark:dark (DD) conditions serves to decrease TIM levels and delay the accumulation of TIM in the absence of light.
 (B) Higher temperatures, typically associated with daytime hours, increase tim-tiny retention.
 Temperature cycles can maintain clock function under constant light conditions (LL), which would otherwise disrupt the clock.
 Entrainment by temperature appears to be driven by a reduction of TIM protein at the higher temperature (Yoshii, T., et al., 2005).
 We propose that under temperature cycles, retention of tim-tiny sets the levels of TIM and contributes to maintenance of the molecular clock.

 Traditionally, it has been accepted that AS is driven by a set of auxiliary splicing factors, such as serine/arginine-rich (SR) proteins and heterogeneous nuclear ribonucleoproteins (hnRNPs), that act on cis-regulatory splicing modules and recruit U1 and U2 snRNP machinery (Matera and Wang, 2014; Bradley et al., 2015; Han et al., 2011).
 However, studies from a range of organisms increasingly point to the involvement of the core spliceosomal machinery not only in AS execution but also in splice junction selection (Brooks et al., 2015; Burckin et al., 2005; Clark et al., 2002; Park et al., 2004; Pleiss et al., 2007).
 Our RNA-seq findings further support the idea that the abundance/stability of at least some components of the core spliceosome has an effect on a select subset of AS events, while constitutive splicing seems to be unperturbed (Supplementary file 3 and 4).
 A functional network of spliceosomal proteins has been proposed on the basis of their knockdown phenotypes (Papasaikas et al., 2015).
 According to this model, PRP4 resides within the tri-snRNP regulatory module, which largely coincides with the previously reported physical interactions between the components of the tri-snRNP (Dellaire et al., 2002; Bottner et al., 2005; Schneider et al., 2010).
 Our findings of similar circadian behavioral effects caused by loss of any of several tri-snRNP components strongly implicate the tri-snRNP complex in circadian regulation (Table 1).
 It remains to be established how the decreased abundance of tri-snRNP components triggers changes in alternative splicing.
 We hypothesize that tri-snRNP level/activity is limiting for a subset of AS reactions, likely the ones with weaker splice sites.
 This hypothesis is supported by two recent studies reporting that (1) Prp4 in fission yeast is necessary to recognize and splice the introns with weak splice sites (Eckert et al., 2016) and (2) decreased availability of mammalian Prpf8 leads to the selective retention of introns that harbor weak 5’ splice sites (Wickramasinghe, V.O., et al., 2015).